Deputy mayor for public safety leaving Lightfoot administration after one year

 They highlighted how Lightfoot has sharpened the language to target gangleaders and their organizations, not rank-and-file members, amid concerns innocent relatives could get caught up in the web of seizures.
 Those facing loss of property also would have to be notified by mail of the case filed against them and empowered to protect their property from seizure by convincing a judge they were in the dark.

-The ordinance ultimately made it through committee on a 10-4 vote, only to have Taliaferro pre-emptively defer it on the City Council floor to stave off defeat or prevent progressive council members from doing the same.
+The ordinance ultimately made it through committee on a 10-4 vote, only to have Taliaferro preemptively defer it on the council floor to stave off defeat or prevent progressive council members from doing the same.

 Lightfoot vowed to take the additional time to “educate” alderpersons who “didn’t attend briefings and weren’t sure exactly” what was in the revised ordinance, so they can “make an informed decision.”
 But she hasn’t pushed for a vote since then.